-This is a very affordable electric splitter from a reputable manufacturer and a good choice for domestic use where a smaller quantity of little logs requires splitting.
+This is a very inexpensive electric splitter from a reputable manufacturer and a good choice for residential use where a smaller quantity of little logs requires splitting.

 This tiny, 38” long horizontal splitter still packs a punch.
 With a 1.75HP electric engine generating 6 tons of splitting force, you can split logs up to 20½” long and 10” in diameter with a cycle time of 18 seconds.

 If you want, you can also attempt to split larger logs because the automatic shut-off feature prevents damage to the machine.
 If you are splitting a large quantity of smaller logs, the integrated stroke limiter acts to reduce cycle time making your job much quicker.